Step 3: Attach supporting documentation

 - Ensure spelling and grammar are correct for all participant documents

-- Include interview schedule information in the PLIS for participants to keep
+- Include interview schedule information in the Plain Language Information Statement (PLIS) (docx, 77kb) for participants to keep

 - Use FedUni templates whenever possible - consent form & PLIS

-- Refer back to relevent sections of your application to ensure you have prepared all necessary supplementary documents
+- Refer back to relevant sections of your application to ensure you have prepared all necessary supplementary documents

 - Where supporting documentation is submitted in draft form, the final version must be submitted to the HREC for assessment as soon as it is available.